iabsis/builder-ci/README.md

 Builder CI is a automated Build system used to do Continuous Integration of any kind of development.
 I made this software as I wish to configure pipeline in much more automated way than any other product like Jenkins does.
-This builder is made to work with Redmine thanks to a Redmine plugin (will be released soon).
+This builder is made to work optionnaly with Redmine thanks to a Redmine plugin (will be released soon).

 ## Features